Delivering a rock-solid and consistent IU experience

 IU Day Campaign

 IU Day is the world’s biggest IU celebration, but it’s also a day to reflect on the incredible memories you’ve made at this university.
-As we look toward IU’s future, we want to ensure that students in the years to come are able to enjoy the same incredible experience.
+As we look toward IU’s future, we want to ensure that students in the years to come can enjoy the same incredible experience.
 That’s why we ask for your help in giving back to the place that gave us so many connections worth celebrating.
 Learn more about IU Day.

 Training